 - I Ate WHAT?!: The scene when the cops realise just what kind of meat was in the buns Mr. Wong served them is darkly humorous.

 - I'm a Humanitarian: Wong never actually eats his victims.
 He leaves it up to his customers and even some of the cops who were investigating him.

 - Jack Bauer Interrogation Technique: The cops' methods of getting Wong to talk.

-- Man on Fire: In one scene, a poor guy gets splashed with gasoline and set on fire.
+- Man on Fire: A poor guy gets splashed with gasoline and set on fire at the beginning.

 - Mood Whiplash: The scenes with the cops at the station are jarringly wacky.

 - No-Holds-Barred Beatdown: Wong gets hit with a lot of these after he's arrested.

 - Off with His Head!: It happens to all of his victims but one particularly gruesome example happens to a little girl.

 - The Secret of Long Pork Pies: Wong gets rid of his victims by turning them into pork buns that he feeds to his customers.
 Really, this guy is a Hong Kong Sweeney Todd.